 - 1. STOP!
 Read the safety information above on this label. - 2.
 Set the thermostat to lowest setting. - 3.
 Turn off all electrical power to the appliance. - 4.
-Remove front panel. - This appliance is equipped with an ignition device which automatically lights the pilot.
-Do not try to light the pilot by hand. - 6.
-Turn gas control knob clockwise \to "OFF."

-- 7. Wait five (5) minutes to clear out any gas.
+Remove jacket front panel. - 5.
+This appliance is equipped with an ignition device which automatically lights the burner.
+Do not try to light the burner by hand. - 7.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
 If you don't smell gas, go to the next step. - 8.
-Turn gas control knob counterclockwise \sim to "ON." - 9.
-Turn on all electric power to the appliance. - 10.
-Set thermostat to desired setting. - 11.
-If the appliance will not operate, follow the instructions "To Turn Off Gas To The Appliance" and call your service technician or gas supplier. - 12.
-Replace front panel.
+Turn Gas control knob counterclockwise \(\square \) to "ON." - 9.
+Turn on all electric power to the appliance. - Set thermostat to desired setting. - 11.
+If the appliance will not operate, follow the instructions "TO TURN OFF GAS TO APPLIANCE" below and call your service technician or gas supplier. - 12.
+Replace jacket front panel.